-CES review is required for equipment/devices/software, with only two exceptions.
-The first exception is implantable devices.
-CES review is not required for pacemakers, implantable electrodes, heart valves, shunts, stents, catheters, or other marketed or research investigational devices.
-The second exception is devices already at JHM and used in current, daily clinical applications.
-Devices and equipment used at JHM for daily clinical applications will have a yellow device tag indicating inspection has been conducted by CES.
-Such equipment will have an HTE control number on the tag affixed to the equipment.
-If a research project will involve a medical device or equipment with an HTE tag and number, additional CES review is not required.
+CES review is required for equipment/devices/software, with limited exceptions.
+CES review is not required for: (i) implantable devices, including pacemakers, implantable electrodes, heart valves, shunts, stents, catheters, or other marketed or research investigational devices; (ii) devices already at JHM and used in current, daily clinical applications (devices and equipment used at JHM for daily clinical applications will have a yellow device tag with an HTE control number on the tag); (iii) MRI scanners; (iv) ionizing radiation; (v) low power battery devices that do not make electrical contact or penetrate the body (e.g., phones, tablet computers, video games, laptops, cameras).

-All other equipment and devices provided to an investigator by a sponsor or vendor require CES review before the IRB may issue final approval of a protocol that involves either a marketed or investigational device or equipment.
-The eIRB application contains questions to assist investigators in submitting information regarding equipment/devices that will require CES review and subsequent IRB approval.
+All other equipment and devices provided to an investigator by a sponsor or vendor and used in a study must be approved by CES before the IRB issues final approval.
+The eIRB application contains questions to assist investigators in submitting information regarding equipment/devices that will require CES review.

 CES staff prepared the following list of Frequently Asked Questions:

 Q. What is the CES definition of a device?